-Title: roducing one-off components to restore or maintain the operational nctions of plant or machinery in the workplace Unit Number: Y/616/4464 Learning outcomes The learner will be able to: Assessment criteria The learner can: Interpret the given information relating to the work and resources when producing one-off 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals, parts manuals and manufacturers' information. components maintain the functions of p operational 1.2 Comply with information and/or instructions derived from risk assessments and method statements. machinery.
+Title: Installing plant or machinery for operational activities in the workplace Unit Number: D/616/4465 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the given information relating to the work and resources when installing plant or 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, installation manuals and manufacturers' information. machinery fo activities. r operational 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, workshop manuals, parts manuals, manufacturers' information and current regulations governing and associated with plant and machinery maintenance. relevant legis official guida producing on relevant legislation and official guidance when producing one-off components to restore or Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. functions of p machinery. - 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports. working prac producing on components maintain the functions of p Maintain safe and healthy working practices when producing one-off components to restore or maintain the operational functions of plant or Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when producing one-off components to restore or maintain the operational functions of plant or machinery. macninery achinery 3.2 Comply with information relating to specific risks to health when producing one-off components to restore or maintain the operational functions of plant or machinery.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, installation manuals manufacturers' information and current regulations associated with the installation of plant and machinery.
+2 Know how to comply with relevant legislation and official guidance when installing plant or machinery for operational activities.
+2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+3 Maintain safe working pract installing plar machinery fo activities. tices when nt or 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when installing plant or machinery for operational activities.
+3.2 Comply with information relating to specific risks to health when installing plant or machinery for operational activities.